ezod/halconicube/README.markdown

 iCube] [icube] camera series, for 32-bit Linux.

+## Compilation

+The supplied makefile relies on the `HALCONROOT` and `HALCONARCH` environment variables, which are normally used by HALCON in Linux.
+It is recommended to add `libNETUSBCAM.so.*` provided by the NET iCube Linux driver to the directory `$(HALCONROOT)/lib/$(HALCONARCH)`.
+The compiled `hAcqICube.so` should then also be installed there, which will make the `ICube` acquisition interface available in HALCON.

 ## iCube SDK License Information

 Excerpted from the iCube SDK API Manual, version 2.0.0.7 (February 2010), p.
 5: